 - Colin Powell, Margaret Thatcher, Barbara Bush, Dolly Parton, Fannie Flagg, Patty Labelle and many NFL greats have all stayed here.

 - F.H.
 Chamberlain built the hotel in 1847.
 It was a two-story building with 40 rooms.
-A separate building housed the dining room and kitchen.
-A third building housed a bar called “The Texas.”
+A separate building housed the dining room and kitchen, with a third building housed a bar called “The Texas.”

 - In 1864, a portion of the hotel became a confederate hospital during the Civil War.
-A cemetery for about 300 confederate soldiers near the 18th tee of the Grand’s Azalea course.
+A cemetery was built for about 300 confederate soldiers near the 18th tee of the Grand’s Azalea course.

 - In 1869, a fire destroyed the dining room, kitchen and guest rooms.

 - In 1871, “The Texas” bar was turned into an emergency hospital following the explosion of the steamboat “Ocean Wave.”

 - Captain H.C.
 Baldwin bought the hotel in the 1870s for $75,000.
 It was 300 feet long and had 60 suites.

 - In 1893, a hurricane destroyed the dining room and “The Texas”